Azure/azure-quickstart-templates/101-backup-la-reporting/README.md

 ## Prerequisites

-You need to configure the OMS log analytics workspace to receive backup related data from Azure Recovery Services vaults.
+You need to configure a Log Analytics workspace to receive backup related data from Azure Recovery Services vaults.
 To do so, login into Azure portal –> Click “Monitor” service –> “Diagnostic settings” in Settings section –> Specify the relevant Subscription, Resource Group and Recovery Services Vault.
-In the Diagnostic settings window, as shown below, in addition to specifying a storage account, you can select “Send data to log analytics” and then select the relevant OMS workspace.
+In the Diagnostic settings window, as shown below, in addition to specifying a storage account, you can select “Send data to log analytics” and then select the relevant workspace.
 You can choose any existing log analytics workspace such that all vaults pump the data to the same workspace

 Please select the relevant log, “AzureBackupReport” in this case, to be sent to the log analytics workspace.
 Click “Save” to save the setting.